 At Poool, we have created a dynamic wall that allows you to configure each step in the user journey using our many widget options.
 It is dynamic in the sense that you can segment your audience based on a certain criterion (e.g. propensity to subscribe, what device they’re using) and create a different journey for each user segment.
 This means that each reader will be presented with the most optimal journey for their profile.

 What’s more, we’re excited to announce that we’ve collaborated with Didomi to integrate a ‘Cookie Wall Alternative’ as one of our widget options!
 This allows you to design two options on the wall, consent or another compensation choice (such as subscribe to a newsletter, watch an ad, register as a user).
 The scenario can also change based on the country that the user is in, meaning full and adapted compliance with restrictions around privacy and cookies.
 The best bit?
-We have a free demo for you to try before you commit!
-Please also take a look at our blog for more tips, tricks and useful wall-related information, in particular this white paper on cookies and monetization.
+We have free demo for you to see our solution in action!
+Book now!

 Why is a Cookie Wall useful for publishers?